 High Blood Pressure

-Increased daily sugar intake has long been related to an increase in high blood pressure.
-One 2019 study done in 128 older women aged between 65 to 80 years old revealed that by reducing their daily added sugar intake by just 2 teaspoons they noticed an 8.4 mmHg drop in systolic and a 3.7 mmHg drop in diastolic blood pressure (3).
+Increased daily sugar intake has long been related to an increase in blood pressure.
+One 2019 study done in 128 older adults aged between 65 to 80 years old found an association between added sugar intake and blood pressure in women.
+Analysis of the data predicted that by reducing their daily added sugar intake by just 2.3 teaspoons they would notice an 8.4 mmHg drop in systolic and a 3.7 mmHg drop in diastolic blood pressure (3).

 Increased Risk Of Fatty Liver Disease

 When most people think about fatty liver disease, they often associate it with drinking too much alcohol.
-While this is often the major cause of this illness, a little known fact to many is that the consumption of too much artificial sweeteners also puts you at a risk of this illness.
+While this is often the major cause of this illness, a little known fact to many is that the consumption of too much added sugar also puts you at a risk of this illness.

-When you consume more than the recommended grams of sugar per day, it can cause fatty buildup in the body which then leads to liver disease.
-One 2015 study revealed that fructose (especially found in corn syrup in sodas, energy drinks and more) is one of the main causes of non alcoholic liver disease (5).
+When you consume more than the recommended grams of sugar per day, it can cause fatty buildup in the liver which then leads to liver disease.
+One 2015 study revealed that fructose (especially found in high-fructose corn syrup in sodas, energy drinks and more) is one of the main contributors to non alcoholic liver disease (5).
 A review done in 2018, further confirmed these findings and added that high-sugar diets not only increase the risk of non-alcoholic liver disease (NAFLD), but also non-alcoholic steatohepatitis (NASH) (9).

 Higher Risk Of Atherosclerosis